ciromattia/kcc/README.md

 ### Important tips:
 * Use high quality source files. **This little detail have a major impact on the final result.**
 * Read tooltip of _High/Ultra quality_ option.
 There are many important informations there.
-* **Uploading with Calibre will work only if file will not be modified by any of Calibre converters.**
 * When converting images smaller than device resolution remember to enable upscaling.
 * Panel View (auto zooming every part of page) can be disabled directly on Kindle.
 There is no KCC option to do that.
 * If you're converting color images and the end result is not satisfactory, experiment with gamma correction option (check 1.0 setting first).